jezzsantos/queryany/README.md

 ```
 var query = Query.From<OrderEntity>()
-    .Join<CustomerEntity, OrderEntity>(c => c.Id, o => o.CustomerId)
+    .Join<OrderEntity>(c => c.Id, o => o.CustomerId)
-    .Where<OrderEntity>(o => o.Id, Operator.EQ, "25")
+    .Where<CustomerEntity>(c => c.Id, Operator.EqualTo, "25")
     .Select(c => c.Id).Select(c => c.Name)
 ```

 Can fetch this data from a SQL database, or from a Non-SQL database, or from JSON files just as easily.

-Why should your domain logic need to care where the data/state comes from?
+Why should your domain logic need to care where the data/state comes from at all?

 > Note: that this query uses joins to two different entities to create a final result-set, but that does not require the database to implement joins natively at all, just like No-SQL databases do not.

 > Note: This is NOT a new version of LINQ or intended to be like LINQ at all.
-Its simply a fluent language for defining queries that can work across any datastore.
+Its simply a fluent language for defining queries that can work across any persistence store.
+SQL is not the center of your universe.

 ## Documentation

-See our [reference architecture](https://github.com/jezzsantos/queryany/wiki/Reference-Architecture), and [our design notes](https://github.com/jezzsantos/queryany/wiki/Design) to learn more about how **QueryAny** works.
+See our [Reference Architecture](https://github.com/jezzsantos/queryany/wiki/Reference-Architecture), and [our design notes](https://github.com/jezzsantos/queryany/wiki/Design) to learn more about how **QueryAny** works.

+Our [Reference Architecture](https://github.com/jezzsantos/queryany/wiki/Reference-Architecture) has fast become a very useful example of how to implement a decoupled implementation of a REST API that implements separate domains that follow many of the principles of DDD, but is a good stepping stone for novice/intermediate developers to understand these principles in practice.

 ## Contributing